navinesh/leave-management-system/README.md

 ### What's included

-Within the download you will find the following directory and files.
+Within the download you will find the following directories.

 User